kassio/vmtest/README.md

-" Similar to the `setup` of some test libraries function! g:vmtests.vmtest.first_scope._before() echo "call back to run before each test\n" let self.context_var = 'foo' endfunction
+" Similar to the `setup` of some test libraries function! g:vmtests.vmtest.first_scope._before() echo "callback to run before each test\n" let self.context_var = 'foo' endfunction

-" Similar to the `teardown` of some test libraries function! g:vmtests.vmtest.first_scope._after() echo "call back to run after each test\n" endfunction
+" Similar to the `teardown` of some test libraries function! g:vmtests.vmtest.first_scope._after() echo "callback to run after each test\n" endfunction

 " A test function on the `first_scope` scope